dongkuanx27/Deep-Co-Clustering/README.md

 This is a reference implemenmtation for Deep Co-Clustering (SDM'19).
 Please feel free to contact Dongkuan Xu (dux19@psu.edu) if you have any question.

 # Main function
-The main file is: main_coil20.py.
+The main file is DeepCC/Code/main_coil20.py.
 It is for the Coil20 dataset.

+Other datasets used in our paper are included in DeepCC/Data.

+# Input and Output
+The input is the data in the form of a matrix.
+Rows and columns represent instances and features respectively.

+The output is the accuracy and NMI of each iteration.

+# Run DeepCC on your datasets
-It is easy to run DeepCC on other datasets by changing the data_path in main_coil20.py (Line 13).
+It is easy to run DeepCC on your datasets by changing the data_path in main_coil20.py (Line 13).

 Please change the input dimensions of autoencoders correspondingly when run it for other datasets (Line 19, 21).

-# Input and Output
+# Important

-# Customize model structure for your use

 1. The main file is: main_coil20.py